Unit 731: Prisoners and victims

+After Japan's defeat in World War II, the Japanese murdered every single prisoner in the unit.
+The remains were then buried in the Unit 731 grounds after being cremated.
+The following testimony explains how the captives were murdered:

+On August 11 and 12, after the end of the war, approximately 300 prisoners were disposed of.
+The prisoners were coerced into suicide by being given a piece of rope.
+One quarter of them hung themselves, and the remaining three quarters who would not consent to suicide were made to drink potassium cyanide and killed by injection.
+In the end all were taken care of.
+The prisoners were made to drink potassium cyanide by mixing it with water and putting it into bowls.
+The injections were most likely chloroform.

-In 2002, Changde, China, site of the plague flea bombing, held an "International Symposium on the Crimes of Bacteriological Warfare", which estimated that the number of people slaughtered by the Imperial Japanese Army germ warfare and other human experiments was around 580,000.
+In 2002, Changde, China, site of the plague flea bombing, held an "International Symposium on the Crimes of Bacteriological Warfare," which estimated that the number of people slaughtered by the Imperial Japanese Army germ warfare and other human experiments was around 580,000.
 The American historian Sheldon H. Harris states that over 200,000 died.
 In addition to Chinese casualties, 1,700 Japanese troops in Zhejiang during Zhejiang-Jiangxi campaign were killed by their own biological weapons while attempting to unleash the biological agent, indicating serious issues with distribution.
 Harris also said plague-infected animals were released near the end of the war, and caused plague outbreaks that killed at least 30,000 people in the Harbin area from 1946 to 1948.

 Some test subjects were selected to gather a wide cross-section of the population and included common criminals, captured bandits, anti-Japanese partisans, political prisoners, homeless and mentally disabled people, which included infants, men, the elderly and pregnant women, as well as those rounded up by the Kenpeitai military police for alleged "suspicious activities".
 Unit 731 staff included approximately 300 researchers, including doctors and bacteriologists.

-At least 3,000 men, women, and children—from which at least 600 every year were provided by the Kenpeitai—were subjected to Unit 731 experimentation conducted at the Pingfang camp alone, not including victims from other medical experimentation sites such as Unit 100.
-Although 3,000 internal victims is the widely accepted figure in the literature, former Unit member Okawa Fukumatsu refuted it in a video interview.
-He stated that there were at least over 10,000 victims of internal experiments at the Unit and that he himself vivisected thousands.
+At least 3,000 men, women, and children—of which at least 600 every year were provided by the Kenpeitai—were subjected to Unit 731 experimentation conducted at the Pingfang camp alone, not including victims from other medical experimentation sites such as Unit 100.
+Although 3,000 internal victims is the widely accepted figure in the literature, former Unit member Okawa Fukumatsu claims that there were at least 10,000 victims of internal experiments at the Unit, he himself vivisecting thousands.